hashicorp/terraform-provider-tfe/website/docs/d/team_access.html.markdown

 * `state_versions` - The permissions granted to state versions.
 Valid values are `none`, `read-outputs`, `read`, or `write`
 * `sentinel_mocks` - The permissions granted to Sentinel mocks.
 Valid values are `none` or `read`
 * `workspace_locking` - Whether permission is granted to manually lock the workspace or not.
+* `run_tasks` - Whether permission is granted to manage workspace run tasks or not.